AvatarM500/Tendency-stops-in-Nasvhille/README.md

   "18 to 24"        "25 to 44"        "45 to 54"        "55 to 64"        "65 to 74"        "75+"

 Phase 3: Analysis
 -

+To understand the data, create a frequency table of the variables of interest: race, sex, age "range" and type of violation

 Phase 4: Visualizations
 -